 Virgin Atlantic is one of the few reliable option left in the Delta SkyMiles program, and Premium Economy tickets are bookable with SkyMiles for about 40 percent fewer miles than Upper Class, depending on the route.
 Additional fares (fuel surcharges) are also much less in premium economy.

 The Gold Delta SkyMiles Credit Card and Platinum SkyMiles Credit Card, from American Express, often offer introductory mileage bonuses that are more than enough to book a Premium Economy or Upper Class lie-flat seat.

-Virgin Atlantic’s own flying club is also easy to use; credit card points from both Chase Ultimate Rewards and American Express membership rewards can be transferred in.
-Like Delta’s cards, bonuses on the Platinum Card from American Express and Chase Sapphire Cards can score you a seat in Premium Economy.
+Virgin Atlantic’s Flying Club frequent flyer redemptions are easy to use; credit card points from both Chase Ultimate Rewards and American Express membership rewards can be transferred in.
+Like Delta’s cards, bonuses on the Platinum Card from American Express and Chase Sapphire Cards can score you a seat in Virgin Atlantic Premium Economy.

 Part of what made this itinerary doable was the availability of low-cost flights ($68 to be precise) from Berlin to Heathrow on Eurowings.